 No vehicle or trailer may be parked on a city street for more than 24 hours.

-Tenants are responsible for those areas which they control.
+This is addressed in your lease agreement.
+Typically, tenants are responsible for those areas which they control.
 The landlord or property owner is responsible for the upkeep of all other common areas unless other agreements are made.

 Absolutely!
 Smoke alarms are one of the cheapest and most important safety precautions in any environment.
 All sleeping rooms and the area immediate outside of a sleeping room are mandatory required locations.
 Additionally, at least one smoke alarm must be installed on every level of a dwelling.